 This is a BIG one!
 If you live frugally, you can use your extra money to pay down debt and then start saving for retirement and an emergency fund.
 Paying interest on debt makes most frugal people cringe!
 That is money out of your pocket every month, literally buying absolutely nothing!
 Get rid of your debt and save.

 If you still have student loan debt, consider refinancing and getting a lower rate.
-Learn more by clicking here.
+Learn more here.

 39. Prep your food

 Prep food so you do not waste anything.
-Used gallon sized freezer bags to portion your meat before the “use by” date.
+Use gallon-sized freezer bags to portion your meat before the “use by” date.
 Cut up vegetables and onions for recipes and keep them in the refrigerator for the week.
 This saves you so much time!

 40. Fix it instead of tossing